AlexChalk/google-homepage/README.md

 If successful, the page will closely resemble google, at least in terms of layout.
 More importantly, I'll have become much more proficient with HTML and CSS, and I'll have proved it.

-The next stop will be javascript and ruby.
+The next step will be javascript and ruby.